TwoDaemon/twodaemon/twodaemon/content/article/a_good_death/part_2.md

 *A good death is one which costs the player no more than they expected and which the player believes to be their fault.*

-Welcome to the second part of A Good Death, an essay on the topic of death and failure in challenge-based gaming.
+Welcome to the second part of A Good Death, some thoughts on the topic of death and failure in challenge-based gaming.
 In part one we defined a good death as seen above, then discussed the two axes of frustration: perceived unfairness and relative loss.
 Now, in part two, we will discuss implementing the solutions to the axes: **fairness** and **acceptable loss**.